TagarelasComunicatec/tagarelas_php/README.md

-Symfony Standard Edition
+Social Network Tagarelas (SNT)
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.
+Welcome to Social Network Tagarelas - a fully-functional Symfony application that you can use as Social Network for Educcational issues.

 For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.

+For details on how work to SNT read the manual in WIKI.

 What's inside?
 --------------

-The Symfony Standard Edition is configured with the following defaults:
+The Social Network Tagarelas is configured with the following defaults:

-  * An AppBundle you can use to start coding;
+  * An AppBundle you can use to include your coding;

   * Twig as the only configured template engine;